JCN-9000/pdf2rmnotebook/README.md

 ## Usage

-Run the script followed by the list of PDF files, it will create a file that can be sent to the reMarkable using [rmapi](https://github.com/juruen/rmapi)† or [RCU](http://www.davisr.me/projects/rcu/).
+Run the script followed by the list of PDF files, it will create a file that can be sent to the reMarkable using [rmapi](https://github.com/ddvk/rmapi) or [RCU](http://www.davisr.me/projects/rcu/).

-**†** rmapi is [deprecated](https://github.com/juruen/rmapi/discussions/313) and no longer supported by the maintainer.
+Original rmapi is [unmantained](https://github.com/juruen/rmapi/discussions/313) but there is a new mantainer who forked it.

 The .rmdoc format is directly uploadable using the USB Web interface of the tablet.
 See [Guide](https://remarkable.guide/tech/usb-web-interface.html)